Sequential Decision Algorithms for Measurement-Based Impromptu Deployment of a Wireless Relay Network along a Line: Convergence Speed of Learning Algorithms: A Simulation Study

 {\bf \item OELAL Case~$2$:} OELAL Case~$2$ is different from OELAL Case~$1$ only in the aspect that $\lambda^{(0)}=1.7679$ is used in OELAL Case~$2$.
 Note that, under $\xi_{out}=75$ and $\xi_{relay}=1.25$, the optimal mean cost per step is $1.7679$ for $\eta=5.5$, $\sigma=9$~dB.

 {\bf \item FPWU Case~$1$:} In this case, the true $\eta$ and $\sigma$ are unknown to the deployment agent.
 The deployment agent uses $\xi_{out}=75$, $\xi_{relay}=1.25$ and $\lambda^*=0.5007$ throughout the deployment process under the algorithm specified by (\ref{eqn:smdp-optimal-policy}).
 Clearly, he chooses a wrong set of Lagrange multipliers $\xi_{out}=75$, $\xi_{relay}=1.25$, and he has a wrong estimate $\eta=4$, $\sigma=7$~dB.
-The optimal average cost per step $\lambda^*=0.5007$ is computed for these wrong choice of parameters, and the corresponding policy is used throughout the deployment process without any update.
-This case is simulated to see what is the gain in performance by updating the policy under OptExploreLimAdaptiveLearning, w.r.t. the case where a suboptimal policy driven by the initial imperfect estimate of parameters is used without any online update.
+The optimal average cost per step $\lambda^*=0.5007$ is computed for these wrong choice of parameters, and the corresponding suboptimal policy is used throughout the deployment process without any update; this will be used to demonstrate the gain in performance by updating the policy under OptExploreLimAdaptiveLearning, w.r.t. the case where the suboptimal policy is used without any online update.